solomonyohanis/osticket-post-install-config/README.md

 **Agent Panel → Users → User Directory**

-> **What is a User?**
-> Users are the end-customers who submit support tickets.
+Users are the end-customers who submit support tickets.
 Unlike agents, users do not have access to the admin or staff panel — they interact with osTicket only through the public-facing end-user portal.
 Users can be registered (with accounts) or guests (email only).
 The User Directory in the Agent Panel lets staff manage and look up user accounts.

 > **Note:** To configure users, you must switch from the Admin Panel to the **Agent Panel** by clicking "Agent Panel" in the top-right corner.